cucumber-attic/website/apps/dynamic/views/_posts/cukeup-london-2017-videos.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XAjkc28nUjY" frameborder="0" allowfullscreen></iframe>

 **Communities of Practice.
 Emily Webber**
-Emily demonstrates why a community of practice within a large organisation can be a game-changer when it comes to sharing ideas and fostering collaboration at scale.
+Emily explains why a community of practice within a large organisation can be a game-changer when it comes to sharing ideas and fostering collaboration at scale.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fDIUyBKDmhA" frameborder="0" allowfullscreen></iframe>